 Increased demand profiles

-To create a flow profile which incorporates historic ramping behaviour which could then be used in network analysis, the relevant 3-hour increase as described in the previous section is combined with the CCGT demand forecast for each CCGT in the South West and South East for each supply and demand pattern considered.
-Figure E8 is an example of how the 3-hour ramp rate has been applied to forecast CCGT demand in order to meet the historic maximum flow.
+We create a flow profile, which incorporates historic ramping behaviour that is used in network analysis.
+We apply the relevant three-hour increase, as described in the previous section, and combined it with the CCGT demand forecast for each CCGT in the South West and South East.
+This is done for each supply and demand pattern considered.
+Figure 15 is an illustrative example of how the three-hour ramp rate has been applied to forecast CCGT demand to meet the historic maximum flow.